denten-books/plain-text/main.md

 operation.
 At some level of analysis, gaps in the encoding format relate to gaps in human visual processing.
 Neither can be said to represent reality with perfect fidelity.
-Instead, brains and cameras stitch landscapes together from an unevenly sampled patchwork of variegated visual topographies.
+Instead, brains and cameras stitch landscapes together from an unevenly sampled patchwork of variegated visual topographies, achieving a measure of arbitrary synchronicity between human and machine.

-Conventional notions of digital being conflate the discrete nature of digital media with human debasement, following the logic by which material impoverishment in one sphere leads to spiritual impoverishment in the other.
+Conventional notions of digital being further conflate the discrete nature of digital media with human debasement, following the logic by which material impoverishment in one sphere leads to spiritual impoverishment in the other.
 The sentiment is everywhere in the popular press, having deep intellectual roots in the history of thinking about technology.
 Philosophers of technology